The Insubordinate: William Wyler's film with Bette Davis and Henry Fonda

 One of the masters of 20th-century cinema is L'Insoumise, released in 1938 and directed by the talented William Wyler.
 Set in the American South of a bygone era, this film starring Bette Davis and Henry Fonda is a must-see gem of cinema history.
 It offers an intriguing cocktail of drama, romance and social tension, skilfully staged.

-L'Insoumise is an intense, moving story that transports viewers back to the 19th century, to the heart of the American South.
+L'Insoumise is an intense, moving story that takes viewers back to the 19th century, to the heart of the American South.
 Revolt and passion mark the rhythm of this story about an indomitable woman, Julie, masterfully played by Bette Davis.
 She co-stars with Henry Fonda, who plays her fiancé, Pres.

 The relationship between Julie and Pres is at the heart of the film, which unfolds in a complex and captivating narrative.
 This rich script is the work of director William Wyler, well known for his ability to bring deep, captivating characters to life.